 Ministry in our parish

 Our Vicar is Rev Clive Jenkins, who is also Vicar of the neighbouring Parish of St Peter ad Vincula, Wisboroough Green.
-There is also an active lay ministry in the Parish.
+There is also an active lay ministry in our Parish.
 Janice Taylor is our Licensed Lay Minister, and our two churchwardens and other lay members of the congregation play an active part in our services, providing sidesmen and lesson readers for all services and leaders of intercession prayers for the 10am services.
 There are also several trained lay Ministers of Communion, and young parishioners are encouraged to act as servers following confirmation.
 Several lay members of our Church are also involved in the Christian Healing Ministry in our parish.

 Our parish mission statement